 Cybersecurity professionals are responsible for the overall security of a company’s networks and systems.
 A typical cyber security specialist provides assistance to information systems administrators, risk managers, and application security managers in implementing information security measures on the business network.
-They implement policies and procedures to ensure that networks, servers, software, and even emails (learn more here) are protected from outside threats and from attacks by individuals and companies that would like to hack into your confidential information.
+They implement policies and procedures to ensure that networks, servers, software, and even emails (learn more here) are protected from outside threats, as well as from attacks by individuals and companies that would like to hack into your confidential information.

 There has been a steady rise in the number of cyber crimes over the past few years, with many types of malicious software and devices becoming readily available to cyber criminals.
 Hackers and cybercriminals are constantly looking for new ways to intrude on network systems, and they have found a means of doing so through the use of online data breaches.
 A data breach can involve anything from a simple data download that was accidentally completed (cyber criminals use “zero hours” downloads to infect systems) to the theft of intellectual property or sensitive corporate information.
 If a large-scale data breach occurs, it can result in severe financial losses for a business or an individual.

 Some other common types of Cybersecurity include: phishing, spoofing, and keylogging.
-Phishing attacks are conducted by sending fake emails to purported victims offering them password protected accounts that grant access to a website.
+Phishing attacks are conducted by sending fake emails to purported victims offering them password-protected accounts that grant access to a website.
 Stealing of passwords and credit card numbers is another common type of cyber attack, which hackers use by inserting malware into systems that log keystrokes and access stored information.
 Computer spoofing refers to using fake data or statistics files to display false numbers in order to effect unauthorized transactions.
 Many of these cyber attacks originate from international criminals that use data breaches to obtain credit card numbers or other sensitive personal information.

-To reduce the risk of cyber incidents and the impact to your business, it is advisable to contract with a qualified and experienced cyber risk management company.
+To reduce the risk of cyber incidents and their impact on your business, it is advisable to contact a qualified and experienced cyber risk management company.
 These companies will help you implement the best practices of Cybersecurity Risk Management and implement the necessary technology to protect your network.
 With their expert knowledge they can assist you with implementing the most effective solutions to reduce the risk of malicious cyber attacks.
 They will work closely with you to determine the different types of threats to your business, determine the best solutions, and implement comprehensive steps to protect your business.
 Reach out to a local but trusted company, such as one that provides outsourced it services in Omaha (provided that’s your business location), that can understand your business thoroughly and implement necessary compliance and cybersecurity measures across the board, along with taking care of IT & network infrastructure.